Working in Bratislava: an insider’s guide to a vibrant capital

 The job market

-Most job vacancies are in the IT, marketing, business, telecommunications and administrative sectors, though there are some in culture, development and research too.
-A recent analysis of labour market trends also suggests that Slovakia will face labour force shortages in the coming years, mainly in customer support centres, as well as business, trade and administration.
+Most job vacancies are in the IT, marketing, business, telecommunications, and administrative sectors, though there are some in culture, development, and research too.
+A recent analysis of labor market trends also suggests that Slovakia will face labor force shortages in the coming years, mainly in customer support centers, as well as business, trade, and administration.

 Bratislava, the “brain business” leader

 A 2017 Swedish study found that Bratislava has the highest share of “brain business” jobs in Europe.
 As many as 18% of all employees work in knowledge-intensive companies and occupy highly specialized positions that require specific skills.
 The study divides “brain business” jobs into four fields:

 - Tech sector: high-tech manufacturing, engineering, architecture, research, and development